Digital Marketing Team: Best Practices On A Shoestring Budget

 Without somebody looking over your analytics data, you’ll have no way of knowing whether or not your marketing content is making a difference to your targeted audience.
 That’s where your would-be data analyst comes into play.
 In such a data-driven marketing world of today, the role of a professional data analyst is of utter importance.

 Once hired, your data analyst will assume the responsibility for knowing the goals of your digital marketing efforts as well as how to measure the performance of your social media - for example, the effectiveness of written and video content - compared to these target metrics.
 With the analyst’s help, your digital marketing team will be able to orient its efforts to content creation that connects with customers.
-By that way, your team members will be able to avoid much wasting time and money on things that aren’t effective.
+In that way, your team members will be able to avoid wasting time and money on things that aren’t effective.

 So when hiring for such an important role, what should you consider?